simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 With this heuristic, the variation in the cumulative exposure output was between 0.2 and 0.3%.

-One additional detail is that the search worked better when the trim value was lowered past the minimum exposure level in the unfiltered strip.
+One additional detail is that the search worked better when the trim value was lowered past the minimum exposure level in the unfiltered strip, to 95%.
 This turned out to be because these minimum points prevented the mask from reaching deep enough into some other areas; they were outside the achievable slope rate of the filter.